mapk/p5js-block/readme.txt

 == Frequently Asked Questions ==

+= Q: Does this plugin require the Gutenberg plugin? =

+A: Yes, the Gutenberg plugin must be installed and active in order to use this block.

-= Can I contribute to the project? =
+= Q: Can I contribute to the project? =

-Of course!
+A: Of course!
 This is the GitHub Repository: https://github.com/mapk/p5js-block

 == Screenshots ==